positron-solutions/dslide/README.md

 -   If you do have time, excellent.
 Happy to support your PR's and provide context about the architecture and behavior.

-<a id="org75d3e99"></a>

 ## Work In Progress 🚧

 Open issues and give feedback on feature requests.
 Contributions welcome.
+See the [1.0 feature roadmap](https://github.com/positron-solutions/dslide/issues/20).

 ### Affiliated Keyword